 Take our 90-second online assessment and we’ll determine if your home is well suited to solar.
 It only takes 90 seconds and it’s 100% cost and commitment free.

-Do Solar Panels Degrade
+Do Solar Panels Lose Efficiency Over Time

 If you have an extremely high quality solar panel, with an annual degradation of just 0.25% efficiency, then after a 25 year period the solar efficiency will have fallen by just 6.25%.